Universal Entertainment (OTCMKTS:UETMF) Reaches New 1-Year High at $18.40

-Shares of Universal Entertainment Co.
-(OTCMKTS:UETMF) hit a new 52-week high during mid-day trading on Monday .
-The stock traded as high as $18.40 and last traded at $18.40, with a volume of 0 shares trading hands.
+Universal Entertainment Co.
+(OTCMKTS:UETMF)’s share price hit a new 52-week high on Monday .
+The stock traded as high as $18.40 and last traded at $18.40, with a volume of 0 shares.
 The stock had previously closed at $18.40.

 Universal Entertainment Company Profile (OTCMKTS:UETMF)